tokkonopapa/WordPress-IP-Geo-Block/_drafts/which-attacks-prevented.md

 ### Conclusion ###

-The estimated amount of ratio to prevent zero-day exploitation is about 60%.
+For WP-ZEP, the estimated amount of ratio to prevent zero-day exploitation is about 60%.
 Is it too low?
 Yes it is.
-But please consider that no plugins but WP-ZEP have the ability of preventing unveiled attacks.
+But please consider that none of plugins but WP-ZEP have the ability of preventing unveiled attacks.

 After this investigation, I found two things.
+The first One is that denying an attacker accessing to the plugins/themes area by restricting IP addresses via `.htaccess` can be a bullet proof for zero-day attack.
+But I think most people do not do this because it's hard to know the range of IP addresses which depend on the server components.

-One is that it's better to implement the blocking functionarity on the public facing pages based on the geolocation according to my bacic concept of this plugin, that is:
+The second is that it's better to implement the blocking functionarity on the public facing pages based on the geolocation according to my bacic concept of this plugin, that is:

 > the protection based on the IP address is not a perfect solution for everyone.
 > But for some site owners or some certain cases such as 'zero-day attack',
 > it can still reduce the risk of infection against the specific attacks.

-The second is that denying access to the WP admin, plugins or themes area by restricting IP address to the server's IP via `.htaccess` can be a bullet proof for "Zero-day Attack".
-But most people do not do this because it's hard to know the range of IP addresses which are depending on the server components.

-I'd like to challenge the above issues with different ways from other plugins in the future <span class="emoji">
+The another way to prevent malicious access to the front end is detecting signature base on the type of vulnerability like
+<abbr title="Web Applicatio Firewall">WAF</abbr>.
+But I think this
+functionarity is out of scope of this plugin. <span class="emoji">
 ![emoji](https://assets-cdn.github.com/images/icons/emoji/unicode/2693.png "anchor")
-</span> !!
+</span>.

 [wpvulndb]:     https://wpvulndb.com/plugins "WordPress Plugin Vulnerabilities"
 [Sucuri]:       https://sucuri.net/ "Sucuri Security — Website Protection, Malware Removal, and Blacklist Prevention"